Last updated: 2025-10-09

 See Status of consignment shipments and original shipments.

-Proof of delivery registered on a consolidation order is also applied to all original orders included in the consolidation order.
+Proof of delivery registered on a consignment order is also applied to all original orders included in the consignment order.

-Proofs of delivery registered on a consolidation order, if registered for example in Opter Driver or Opter Terminal, are also applied to the original orders having the same consignor/consignee as the consolidation order (depending on the address where the POD is registered).
+Proofs of delivery registered on a consignment shipment, if registered for example in Opter Driver or Opter Terminal, are also applied to the original shipments having the same sender/recipient as the consignment shipment (depending on the address where the POD is registered).

 Consignments in the order reception